 The black experience and diaspora

-Deana Lawson’s work concentrates on the experience of black people in the entire diaspora, across a variety of American states, the Caribbean, and Africa.
-According to Megan Steinman, the curator of Lawson’s exhibition in The Underground Museum, Lawson researches into what the diaspora can mean, not just in historical but also in material and emotional terms: ‘[Her works] are really meant to represent the breadth and depth of the diaspora, and what could be defined as a black universal experience, if one could even try to think about that.’
+Deana Lawson’s work concentrates on black bodies located in the diaspora: in several American states, in the Caribbean, and in Africa.
+She examines what the diaspora means, not just in historical terms but also in material and emotional ones.
+Megan Steinman, curator of her exhibition in the Underground Museum, has said: ‘[Her works] are really meant to represent the breadth and depth of the diaspora, and what could be defined as a black universal experience, if one could even try to think about that.’

 Lawson often photographs people from lower socio-economic groups where, she says, she recognizes the settings she herself grew up in.
-She finds her models in the street, on public transport, in beauty salons, in nightclubs, in churches and in fast food restaurants.
-She portrays them using a medium-format or large-format camera, capturing their dignity and grandeur in a way that lifts her subjects above their daily circumstances.
+She portrays them using a medium-format or large-format camera, capturing their dignity and grandeur in a way that lifts her subjects above their origins and daily circumstances.

 Deana Lawson (1979) grew up in Rochester (NY) and lives in New York City.
 In 2004 she received a Master of Fine Arts in photography from the Rhode Island School of Design.
 In 2013 she was awarded a Guggenheim Fellowship.
 Since 2012 Lawson has taught photography at Princeton University.
 In recent years Lawson has developed into one of the most talked-about photographers of our time.
 Her exhibition in Huis Marseille is the first large solo exhibition of her work in Europe.